ronna-s/go-ood/README.md

 }
 ```

+We didn't need generics at all!

 However, there are cases in Go where we have to use generics and until recently we used code generation for.
-Those cases are when the behavior is derived from the type.
+Those cases are when the behavior is derived from the type or leaks to the type:

 For example:
 The linked list